kkumer/gepard/docs/source/install.rst

 .. code-block:: bash

    pip install ipykernel
-   ipython kernel install --user --name=myenv
+   python -m ipykernel install --user --name myenv --display-name "myenv (Gepard)"

-Then in the system Jupyter, you will have a new python kernel ``myenv`` available, which you should use for your Gepard notebooks instead of the default Python 3 kernel.
+Then in the system Jupyter, you will have a new python kernel ``myenv (Gepard)`` available, which you should use for your Gepard notebooks instead of the default ``Python 3`` kernel.